Learning About Lung Cancer: Top 10 Questions

 Q&A With Linda Ferris, DO

 Lung cancer is a major health problem in American society and the second most common cancer in both men and women.
-In 2014, there will be an estimated 224,200 new cases of lung cancer in the United States.
 Providing optimal care involves raising awareness of the multifaceted forms of lung cancer treatment, such as clinical trials and collaboration with oncology specialists.
-Linda Ferris, DO, medical oncologist and lung cancer specialist with Northwestern Medicine Regional Medical Group, answered our top 10 questions about lung cancer and treatment.
+Linda Ferris, DO, medical oncologist and lung cancer specialist with Northwestern Medicine, answered our top 10 questions about lung cancer and treatment.